 The KATRIN experiment comprises an ultrahigh-intensity source of heavy hydrogen (tritium) and a high-precision spectrometer.
 One electron and one neutrino are emitted during the radioactive decay of the tritium atoms in the source.
 The energy released in this decay is randomly divided between the two particles.
 However, the electron can never possess all of the decay energy, as the neutrino lays claim to at least the energy that corresponds to its mass (E = mc2).

 By determining the maximum energy of the electron, it is then possible to derive the mass of the neutrino.
 The KATRIN spectrometer is used to measure the energy of the electron produced when the tritium decays.
-KATRIN will be commissioned by the end of this year, and aims to determine the neutrino mass with a sensitivity of 200 millielectronvolts over the next few years.
+KATRIN started operations in June 2018, and aims to determine the neutrino mass with a sensitivity of 200 millielectronvolts over the next few years.
 Our Research Group will concentrate on the upcoming data analysis and on developing a novel detector system for KATRIN, known as TRISTAN.

 Owing to its excellent source and spectrometer properties, the KATRIN experiment enables us to not only determine the neutrino mass, but also to search for a new variant of the particle: The right-handed partner of the neutrino, the so-called sterile neutrino.